zjq0455/zjq0455.github.io/index.md

 ## News

+- **[Aug.
+2024]** It's my first time to go abroad (Bangkok, Thailand) and give an oral&poster presentation at an international academic conference (ACL 2024).
+What an amazing experience!

 - **[May.
 2024]** One first-author paper has been accepted by **ACL 2024 (Core A\*, CCF-A)**, thanks for co-authors!

 - **[Mar.
 2024]** I join in HITSZ and become a first-year PhD student!